bem-site/bem-method/faq/faq.en.md

 1. BEM is applicable to JavaScript as well as CSS.
 2. BEM has more in common with Web Components than with the CSS solutions listed. ([What is the difference between BEM and Web Components?](#what-is-the-difference-between-bem-and-web-components))
 3. BEM provides a comprehensive solution for creating the architecture for your project and helps organize development processes.
-For details, see the section [Using the methodology for solving web development problems](../method/solved-problems/solved-problems.ru.md) (in Russian only).

 > Find out more about the [BEM methodology](https://en.bem.info/method/).